 Is Integrative Family Medicine of Asheville ‘outside' of the insurance model?

 In order to provide our quality of care and length of visit at such affordable prices, we do not bill insurance.
-We do provide all of the documentation for you to submit for reimbursement yourself.
+We do provide all of the documentation for you to submit for reimbursement yourself; however, services at IFMA are not billable to Medicare/Medicaid.
 This model pairs quite well with high deductible insurance plans such as the ACA Bronze level plans.
 Depending on your situation, this combination may provide better care for significantly less than a more comprehensive plan (Silver, Gold, or Platinum.)

 What is the benefit of changing our relationship with insurance companies?

 According to an article by the New York Times, the interface with insurance costs practices over $82,000 per physician per year.
-This expense raises overhead to such an extent, that many primary care physicians do not break even until their 20th patient of the day.
+This expense raises overhead to such an extent that many primary care physicians do not break even until their 20th patient of the day.
 This necessitates seeing more patients per day, shorter visits, and less comprehensive, less personalized care.
-It leads to treating the symptoms instead of the roots of illness, increased medication usage, and does not provide time to treat the whole person.
+It leads to treating the symptoms instead of the roots of illness, increasing medication usage, and prohibiting time needed to treat the whole person.
 Studies have repeatedly shown that longer visits yield better outcomes.
 By not billing insurance we can see fewer patients, provide longer visits, and address the roots of your concerns in personal ways that lead to sustainable health.

 Our clinic is a hybrid of Integrative Medicine, Public Health, and a business model known as Direct Primary Care.
 You can read more about the business model at these two links: DPC Coalition and DPC on Wikipedia.